 It’s not about asking all these questions, but you can use ANY of these questions to keep the conversation moving forward.

 Whenever you start worrying about what to say, remember this: FOCUS ON THE TOPIC.
-It’ll make you more comfortable, and it’ll make it natural for you to come up with things to say.
+It’ll make you more comfortable, and help you come up with things to say.

-Read more: How to make conversation more interesting.
+Read more: How to make conversations more interesting.

 This gets easier with time.
-Here’s a video where I let you practice focus when you talk to someone:
+Here’s a video where I let you practice conversation focus:

 My friend taught me a powerful trick for always knowing what to say when the conversation runs dry.

 He refers back to anything they’ve talked about before.